McCarthy becomes the first speaker ever to be ousted from the job in a House vote

 Moments later, a top McCarthy ally, Rep. Patrick McHenry, R-N.C., took the gavel and, according to House rules, was named speaker pro tempore, to serve in the office until a new speaker is chosen.

-The House then briskly recessed so lawmakers could meet and discuss the path forward.
+The House then briskly recessed as lawmakers prepared to meet privately and discuss the path forward.

+As the House fell silent, Gaetz, a top ally of Donald Trump, rose to offer his motion.

-An earlier vote was 218-208 against tabling the motion, with 11 Republicans allowing it to advance.
+Leaders tried to turn it back, but the vote was 218-208, with 11 Republicans against tabling the motion, a sign of trouble to come.

-The House then opened a floor debate, unseen in modern times, ahead of the next round of voting.
+The House then opened a floor debate, unseen in modern times, and Republicans argued publicly among themselves for more than an hour.

+As the fiery debate dragged on, many of the complaints against the speaker revolved around his truthfulness and his ability to keep the promises he has made.

+Almost alone, Gaetz led his side of the floor debate, criticizing the debt deal McCarthy made with President Joe Biden and the vote to prevent a government shutdown, which conservatives opposed as they demanded steeper spending cuts.

 McCarthy, of California, insisted he would not cut a deal with Democrats to remain in power — not that he could have relied on their help even if he had asked.